monarc-project/monarc-project.github.io/content/pages/community/contribution-guidelines.md

 You can contribute to MONARC by:

 * Reporting bugs
-* Suggesting enhancements
+* Suggesting enhancements or new features
-* Proposing pull requests
 * Improving the documentation